"There must be a beginning of any great matter, but the continuing unto the end until it be thoroughly finished yields the true glory."

 Regenerating Health: Nate's health will recover if you get him to a place where he can't be hit for a few moments.
 How fast you recover depends on what difficulty you're playing on.

-Remember the New Guy: happens in the second and third games as we learn more about Nate's contacts with various people.
+Remember the New Guy: Happens in the second and third games as we learn more about Nate's contacts with various people.
 His history with Chloe, Harry, and Charlie aren't elaborated on, but they do appear to have at least some backstory together, given the way they talk.
+His meeting with Chloe and an earlier job with Harry are shown in the comic books.

 Roaring Rampage of Rescue: Occurs in all three PS3 games.
 The first has Nate battle through hoardes of zombies and soldiers to rescue an injured Elena; the second has Nate board a train and fight dozens of soldiers and a helicopter (again, TWICE) to rescue Chloe; the third has Nate rampage through an airfield and finally stow away on a plane to rescue Sully.